Music

 ZAK & BOEBBEL

-Zak & Boebbel were a unique Belgian duo of the early seventies, consisting of Guy Zak (bazak & percussion) and Dick Boebbel (percussion).
+Zak & Boebbel were a unique Belgian duo of the early seventies, consisting of Guy Zak (bazak & percussion) and Rick Boebbel (percussion).
 They could easily be called the progressive yet acoustic predecessors of techno.
 They played exclusively on self-made acoustic instruments such as the bazak (a kind of double bass with springs) and the zebkhak (a drum set of cardboard soap boxes), of which the sounds were distorted while recording.
 Their music was an explosion of original rhythms and bizarre bass lines, and full of funny vocal interjections and percussive innovations.
 They only released one casette in a very limited edition: ‘Zak & Boebbel Live at Home' (1970), including four long tracks : ‘Dzemlaporc’ , ‘Pivoplatat ’ , 'La Bamba 1' , and 'La Bamba 2' .

 After unsatisfactory experiments with various guest musicians and psychedelic rock bands like Vetbult and Fum, both musicians joined a jazzblues band called Oezem around 1972, respectively on bass and guitar, but about one year later Boebbel decided to start a solo career, while Zak directed Oezem into RIO music and avantgarde chamber rock.